 The UCI Chemistry Department offers a single Common Final exam for all students taking each chemistry class in the general chemistry series (1A, 1B, 1C).
 We are using this Common Final exam for several reasons, including:

-- The common final helps ensure that all students are taught and are responsible for material at the same level of rigor and are similarly prepared for subsequent math courses.
+- The common final helps ensure that all students are taught and are responsible for material at the same level of rigor and are similarly prepared for subsequent chemistry courses.

 - The Common Final helps unify grading across different sections of courses, ensuring a fairer grading system for all students, not dependent on particular section enrollment.